Miriam-Naomi-Anyango/Miriam-Naomi-Anyango/README.md

 **Full-Stack Developer**.

-I'm a Full-stach Developer and digital marketer, building my version of digital world one step at a time.
+I'm a Full-stack Developer and digital marketer, building my version of digital world one step at a time.
 All coding projects are built from ground up, from ideation, planning & designing to solving real-life problems with code.

 ***